-Bruce D. Greenberg is a highly experienced litigator who draws on his more than 30 years of practice to provide sophisticated representation to clients in appellate and complex commercial litigation.
-Bruce has successfully handled dozens of cases in federal and state courts around the country, and has presented numerous cases before the Supreme Court of New Jersey and the U.S. Court of Appeals for the Third Circuit.
-He also represents applicants before the Supreme Court of New Jersey Committee on Character.
+Bruce D. Greenberg is a highly experienced litigator who draws on his more than 35 years of practice to provide sophisticated representation to clients in appellate and complex commercial litigation.
+Bruce has successfully handled dozens of cases in federal and state courts around the country, and has briefed and argued numerous appeals before the Supreme Court of New Jersey, New Jersey’s Appellate Division, and the U.S. Court of Appeals for the Third Circuit, as well as one case in the Colorado Court of Appeals.
+The moderator at a recent seminar introduced Bruce, a panelist, as "the Dean of the New Jersey Supreme Court Bar."
+He also represents applicants before the Supreme Court of New Jersey Committee on Character (on which he previously served for fifteen years).

 During lower-court proceedings, Bruce focuses on winning the matter at hand while also laying the groundwork for a strong position on appeal.
 He is regularly asked to take over on appeal cases that were handled in lower courts by other counsel.
-A “lawyers’ lawyer,” Bruce has been retained by other attorneys to prosecute appeals in their own personal partnership, matrimonial and counsel fee matters.
-Some of his appellate work has led to multimillion-dollar victories for his clients.
-More than 40 of his cases have been officially reported, including significant decisions on class actions, restrictive employment covenants, land use, real estate brokerage and other topics.
+A “lawyers’ lawyer,” Bruce has been retained by other attorneys to prosecute appeals in their own personal partnership, matrimonial, counsel fee, and legal malpractice matters.

 “To be successful in appellate work,” says Bruce, “you must have the oral argument skills and quick reactions of a superb debater, combined with the technical and analytical proficiency of a legal scholar.
 You must understand the appellate process inside and out, as well as the rules and preferences of the individual courts.
 With more than three decades of experience in trial-level and appellate practice, I believe I offer my clients all of these capabilities.”

-Bruce has extensive experience handling complex products liability, antitrust, securities fraud and consumer fraud class actions across the country, at the trial and appellate levels.
-He also represents business and individual clients in commercial litigation and represents individual applicants to the New Jersey Bar before the New Jersey Supreme Court Committee on Character (on which he previously served for fifteen years).
+Bruce has extensive experience handling complex products liability, antitrust, securities fraud, and consumer fraud class actions across the country, at the trial and appellate levels.
+He also represents businesses, large and small, and individual clients in commercial litigation and appeals, and represents individual applicants to the New Jersey Bar before the Supreme Court of New Jersey Committee on Character.

-Additional cases of note include Summer v.
-Toshiba America Consumer Products, Inc. (N.J.
-Superior Ct.) (settlement worth over $100 million for nationwide class); Delaney v.
+Bruce has also been very successful in New Jersey state court class actions.
+Some of his cases there include Summer v.
+Toshiba America Consumer Products, Inc. (Superior Ct., Bergen County) (settlement worth over $100 million for nationwide class); Delaney v.
 Enterprise Rent-A-Car Co.
-(N.J.
-Superior Ct.) (settlement for New Jersey class worth over $7 million); Barrood v.
-IBM (N.J.
-Superior Ct.) (full benefit of the bargain settlement for nationwide class); and DeLima v.
-Exxon (N.J.
-Superior Ct.) ($4.5 million settlement for New Jersey class).
+(Superior Ct., Ocean County) (settlement for New Jersey class worth over $7 million); Barrood v.
+IBM (Superior Ct., Mercer County) (full benefit of the bargain settlement for nationwide class); and DeLima v.
+Exxon Corp.
+(Superior Ct., Hudson County) ($4.5 million settlement for New Jersey class).

 Bruce writes frequently on a range of legal topics, with a focus on appellate issues.
-He is the creator and author of New Jersey’s foremost appellate blog, New Jersey Appellate Law (http://appellatelaw-nj.com), which focuses on New Jersey appeals, appellate law and appellate practice, with special attention to decisions of the Supreme Court of New Jersey, the Appellate Division, and the Third Circuit Court of Appeals.
+He is the creator and author, since 2010, of New Jersey’s foremost appellate blog, New Jersey Appellate Law (http://appellatelaw-nj.com), which focuses on New Jersey appeals, appellate law and appellate practice, with special attention to decisions of the Supreme Court of New Jersey, the Appellate Division, and the Third Circuit Court of Appeals.

-Bruce is the author of the chapter entitled "Supreme Court Review" in New Jersey Appellate Practice Handbook (New Jersey ICLE 2015 ed., and prior editions), and co-author, with Allyn Z. Lite, of the chapter entitled "Class Action Litigation" in New Jersey Federal Civil Procedure (NJLJ Books 2016, and prior editions).
+Bruce is the author of the chapter entitled "Supreme Court Review" in New Jersey Appellate Practice Handbook (New Jersey ICLE 10th ed.
+2015, and prior editions dating back to the 5th edition), and co-author, with Allyn Z. Lite and, currently, Susana Cruz Hodge, of the chapter entitled "Class Action Litigation" in New Jersey Federal Civil Procedure (NJLJ Books 2019, and prior editions dating back to 1999).
 He has written a number of law review articles, on topics including procedural fairness, class actions, and the right to a civil jury trial.
 Several of Bruce’s articles have been cited with approval by the Supreme Court of New Jersey, the Appellate Division, and courts in other jurisdictions.

-Bruce has been named to the "New Jersey Super Lawyers" list in appellate practice by New Jersey Monthly magazine every year since 2005, and he earned a “Top 100” ranking among all “New Jersey Super Lawyers” in 2014.
-He was also listed in ALM’s 2012 “New Jersey’s Top Rated Lawyers” list, in the category of Commercial Litigation, and holds an "AV" rating from Martindale-Hubbell.
+Bruce is listed in Best Lawyers in America for his work in appellate practice.
+He has been named to the "New Jersey Super Lawyers" list in appellate practice by New Jersey Monthly magazine every year since 2005, and he earned a “Top 100” ranking among all “New Jersey Super Lawyers” in 2014.
+Bruce was also listed in ALM’s 2012 “New Jersey’s Top Rated Lawyers” list, in the category of Commercial Litigation, and holds an "AV" rating from Martindale-Hubbell.
+Additionally, Bruce has been elected as a Fellow of the American Academy of Appellate Lawyers, one of only four New Jersey attorneys so honored, and one of only 350 nationwide.

 Bruce is active in numerous legal and professional associations and has held a range of leadership positions in these organizations.
 From 2008 through 2016, he served as co-chair of the New Jersey State Bar Association’s (NJSBA) Class Actions Committee.
 He was chair of the NJSBA’s Appellate Practice Committee from 2004 through 2006.
 He is also a member of the NJSBA’s Land Use Law Section.

-The Supreme Court of New Jersey appointed Bruce to serve on its Committee on Character in 1991, and reappointed him to that position for additional terms through 2006, when Bruce reached the term limit for service on that committee.
+The Supreme Court of New Jersey appointed Bruce to serve on its Committee on Character in 1991 and reappointed him to that position for additional terms through 2006, when Bruce reached the term limit for service on that Committee.
 He was one of the founding members of the New Jersey Law Firm Group, a consortium of law firms committed to advancing the hiring of minority lawyers, for which he served as chair from 1990 to 1994.
-Bruce is currently a mediator for the Essex County Chancery Division Mediation Program, a position he has held since 2009.
-He previously served as an arbitrator/mediator for the county’s Arbitration/Settlement Program from 1992 to 1998.
+Bruce has also been a mediator for the Essex County Chancery Division Mediation Program and an arbitrator/mediator for the county’s Arbitration/Settlement Program.

 Shelton v.
 Restaurant.com, Inc., 214 N.J.
 419 (2013) (answering certified questions regarding the Truth in Consumer Contract, Warranty and Notice Act)